 Be playful with the content.
 For example, a TVC can be repurposed to generate brand awareness and recall using a video recut, video key visual GIF, or even a still image that can be used in a post.

 Mobile-First Video Narrative

 Heartbeat frequency works to build consistent engagement by keeping the users hooked to the content.
 This narrative style involves engaging the audience every 3-4 seconds to make sure users are paying close attention and don’t have to wait until the end for the payoff.

 McDonald’s tried the Heartbeat frequency for one of its creatives in Brazil.
-What’s fascinating about the video is that keeps the users hooked on to it.
-Also, the brand and the message is visible fifty percent of the time.
-The longer the user stays, the more rewarded he gets.
+What’s fascinating about the video is that it keeps the users hooked on it.
+Also, the brand and the message are visible fifty percent of the time.
+The longer the user stays, the more rewards he gets.

 The video garnered over 8.6 million views on Facebook alone.

 Affligem a brand from Heineken also uses the heartbeat narrative and works more like a cinema gram.
 The video focuses on visual storytelling and pulses every 5 seconds.

 Heartbeat frequency basis rewards perpetual attention.
 The more you watch it, the more rewarding it gets.